Nutrients: the body’s building blocks…

 3. Inflammation regulation: Omega-3 and omega-6 fats play critical roles in managing inflammation.

-1. Saturated fats: Found in butter and cheese, they should be consumed in moderation.
+1. Saturated fats: Found in butter and cheese.

 3. Trans fats: Found in processed foods, they increase disease risk and should be avoided.